parrt/msds692/hw/pipeline.md

 $ diff data.csv samedata.csv | wc
        0       0       0
 ```

+The `|` pipes the output of one command to the input of another.
+The `>` redirects the output of the command to a file.
+To learn about I/O redirection and pipes from the command line, see some of the tutorials, such as [Piping and Redirection](https://ryanstutorials.net/linuxtutorial/piping.php) and [An Introduction to Linux I/O Redirection](https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-i-o-redirection).

 The last command just checks to make sure that there is no difference between the original file and the data after it's been pushed through the pipeline.